pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/communication/swagger/_index.md

 ##### Process container

-Once we have our factory, we define our process container by extending the ProcessContainer class and adding the factories for the services and Swagger.
+Once we have our factory, we define our process container by extending the ProcessContainer class and adding the factories for the controllers and Swagger.
 Our code will look something like this:

 {{< tabsection >}}
   {{< include "./__code8_node.md" >}}